 3. Is this worth your time?

-Really look at what you’re being offered and decide whether it’s worth two plus hours out of your vacation time.
-If it’s a short vacation, do you really want to forgo beach time or pool time to endure a sales pitch for a $100 dinner?
-You’ll have to decide whether that’s how you want to use your vacation time.
+Really look at what you’re being offered and decide whether it’s worth two-plus hours out of your vacation time.
+If it’s a short vacation, do you want to forgo beach or pool time to endure a sales pitch for a $100 dinner?
+You’ll have to decide how you want to use your vacation time.

 5. Try to attend the presentation later in your stay

-It’s helpful to get a feel for the resort, how they treat their guests and the type of clientele that frequents the resort.
+It’s helpful to get a feel for the resort, how they treat their guests, and the clientele that frequents it.
 Is it a fit for you?
 Would you want to vacation here year after year?

 We recently stayed in a resort in Virginia and went to the time share sales pitch on our second day.
-We said no thank you and escaped with our freebies but throughout the rest of our stay, we noticed little things about the resort that we didn’t love.
-Our stay was fine – we’d booked it with points from our existing time share – but after a few days, we’d definitely ruled it out as someplace we’d want to come over and over.
+We said no thank you and escaped with our freebies, but throughout the rest of our stay, we noticed little things about the resort that we didn’t love.
+Our stay was OK – we’d booked it with points from our existing time share – but after a few days, we’d ruled it out as someplace we’d want to come over and over.

 6. Beware the personal connection

-Your salesman will try to establish a personal connection as fast as possible.
-The presentation will usually start out with small talk or chit chat where the objective is to get you to reveal personal details about yourself.
+Your salesperson will try to establish a personal connection as fast as possible.
+The presentation will usually start with small talk or chit chat where the objective is to get you to reveal personal details about yourself.

-They’ll typically try to connect with you over something you have strong emotional ties to, such as your children, your sports team, or where you live.
-I had one sales person tell me she had a shirt exactly like mine, which was probably really unlikely.
+They’ll typically try to connect with you over something you have strong emotional ties to, such as your children, sports team, or where you live.
+One salesperson told me she had a shirt exactly like mine, which was unlikely.

-I’m not an expert on the psychology of sales (although you can be assured your sales person is) but you’re more likely to buy from someone you feel connected to.
+I’m not an expert on sales psychology (although you can be assured your salesperson is), but you’re more likely to buy from someone you feel connected to.
 Their goal is to make friends with you.
 After all, we have a harder time telling our friends no, right?

-Also, the person selling you the time share is always always always an owner in this very same time share and will go on and on about his or her own wonderful vacation experiences.
+Also, the person selling you the time share is always always always an owner in this very same time share and will go on and on about their own wonderful vacation experiences.

 7. Know how long you’re obligated to stay for

-If you sign up for a 90 minute presentation, clarify when your clock starts.
+If you sign up for a 90-minute presentation, clarify when your clock starts.
 I usually set a timer on my phone and make sure the alarm isn’t on silent.
-I am also very up front and make it very obvious that I’m setting a timer.
+I am also very upfront and make it evident that I’m setting a timer.

-When it goes off, I let the sales person know that this is time.
-You can also set a timer at the 15 minute mark and politely let them know that their time is nearly up.
+When it goes off, I let the salesperson who is in charge of my time share sales pitch know that this is time.
+You can also set a timer at the 15-minute mark and politely let them know their time is nearly up.
 If they continue to try and hold you or sell to you, keep reminding them that your time is up.

-No time share sales rep is going to stand up and say “Well, that’s two hours, folks.
+No timeshare sales rep will stand up and say, “Well, that’s two hours, folks.
 Time to get you out of here.”
-Their goal is to make a sale and if there’s any sliver of a chance they can do that, they’re going to keep pressing.
+Their goal is to make a sale, and if there’s any sliver of a chance they can do that, they will keep pressing.

 8. Be on the same page with your partner

-My husband called me from the check in desk at a resort – I was sitting in the car with our kids because of COVID protocols – and asked if I wanted to go to a property tour for a set amount of perks, in the case, resort bucks.
+My husband called me from the check-in desk at a resort – I was sitting in the car with our kids – and asked if I wanted to go on a property tour for a set amount of perks, in this case, resort bucks.

-My answer was “We’re not buying into another damn time share,” and I made him promise.
-Out of the two of us, I think he is the easier sell, although he would probably tell you the opposite.
+My answer was, “We’re not buying into another time share,” and I made him promise.
+He is the easier sell out of the two of us, although he would probably tell you the opposite.

-If buying into a time share is something you want to consider prior to the presentation, set aside some time after the vacation (or at least before the presentation) to do some research.
-The worst thing to do is to make a split second decision to take on unplanned debt, although that is exactly what they are hoping you will do.
+If buying into a time share is something you want to consider before the presentation, set aside some time after the vacation (or at least before the presentation) to do some research.
+The worst thing to do is make a split-second decision to take on unplanned debt, although that is exactly what the salesperson hopes you will do.

 If you absolutely 1000 percent don’t plan to buy no matter what, make sure you both agree on this before you start.